BayAreaMetro/bayarea_urbansim/scripts/report_maps/pba50_plus/README.md

 # PBA50+ Modeling Report Maps

-This directory contains scripts and data for generating supplementary map layers for the PBA50+ Forecasting and Modeling Report.
+This directory contains scripts for generating supplementary map layers for the PBA50+ Forecasting and Modeling Report.
+Code is stored here and the ArcGIS project on Box.

 ## Setup